thiago4go/dapr-workshop/docs/challenge-3/python.md

 import logging
 ```

-Add the following constants, we will use them to connect to our Pub/Sub and topic:
+Add the following constants, they will be used to connect to our Pub/Sub and topic:

 ```python
 DAPR_PUBSUB_NAME = 'pizzapubsub'